 Berkeley Lab scientists discuss how advances in energy storage can help us prevent extreme weather-related blackouts, adopt more renewable energy, and build bigger, better, more environmentally responsible batteries.

-Aerial photograph of the FLEXLAB complex Orange hued city Photo collage of people interacting with water.
+Exterior of a school building.
+City scene on a cloudy day.
+Orange hued city.
 Evening traffic in downtown Los Angeles.
 Oil refinery at night.
 View of highway at sunrise with a semi coming toward the viewer.